andrewufrank/dainoSite/Blog/b003lf_layout.md

 spaces before necessary! but not in title.

 ## abstract wtih enumerations
-the better solution is the one in b001blog.md
+the better solution is the one in b001blog.md \index{enumeration}

 <!-- enumerations do not work in abstracts. simmulate with `=` (not `-`).